dominic-smith/dominic-smith.github.io/kidlympics.md

 * Low Jump - Limbo where kids are also allowed to duck.
 * Slow bike race - Bike from start to finish line in as much time as possible without putting a foot down.
 * Obstacle course - Fastest time wins
+* 50 meter dash - Earn the title of "Block's fastest kid."
 * Pommel Horse - Spin in a circle around a table.

 ## Possible Parent Event